shadowsocks/shadowsocks-rust/README.md

 * Crypto algorithms defined in `Cargo.toml`
 * **Load balancing**

-Currently it uses [simplesched](https://github.com/zonyitoo/simplesched) as the backend support library and it is not support Windows, <del>LoL</del>.
+Currently it uses [simplesched](https://github.com/zonyitoo/simplesched) as the backend support library and it does not support Windows, <del>LoL</del>.

 ## TODO